waterswv/refactor-MERN-lab/README.md

 You'll need to create the missing files in the `src` directory to build out our front-end React components.

-Make sure to run `npm install --save` to install dependencies!
+Make sure to run `npm install` to install dependencies!

 Take a look at `package.json`.
 What is familiar?
 What's new?